Analysis: The lack of diversity in climate-science research

 Dr Dolors Armenteras is a professor of landscape ecology at the Universidad Nacional de Colombia.
 She tells Carbon Brief that it is “really hard” to work with such limited funding, adding that it is also difficult for students, who “don’t have funds, don’t have grants and don’t have scholarships”.

 Money is also needed for infrastructure.
 Climate-modelling studies require extensive computing power, which is often costly to build and maintain.
-The UK Met Office recently announced upgrades to its supercomputer, which it expects to be “the world’s most advanced dedicated to weather and climate” – made possible by £1.2bn of investment from the UK government.Jill Dunbar of Computer Sciences Corp. stands next to racks of SGI servers that make up the huge Pleiades supercomputer in the NASA Advanced Supercomputing Facility.
+The UK Met Office recently announced upgrades to its supercomputer, which it expects to be “the world’s most advanced dedicated to weather and climate” – made possible by £1.2bn of investment from the UK government.Jill Dunbar from NASA’s Ames Research Center stands next to racks of SGI servers that make up the huge Pleiades supercomputer in the NASA Advanced Supercomputing Facility.
 Credit: Tribune Content Agency LLC / Alamy Stock Photo.

 Mwampamba tells Carbon Brief that “ground-breaking research” often needs a level of technical expertise and capacity that countries in the global south do not have: